dimkr/tootik/README.md

 The server verifies HTTP signatures of requests to /inbox/%s, using the sender's key.
 They key is cached to reduce the amount of outgoing requests.

+## Migrations

+To add a migration named `x` and add it to the list of migrations:

+	./migrations/add.sh x
+	go generate ./migrations

 ## Credits and Legal Information

 tootik is free and unencumbered software released under the terms of the [Apache License Version 2.0](https://www.apache.org/licenses/LICENSE-2.0); see LICENSE for the license text.